Should I have a single Lightroom Classic catalog, or should I have more than one?

 - When a major update rolls out, all catalogs have to be updated.

-- Synchronizing Publish services such as Facebook and Smugmug Hierarchy become complicated.
-For my work flow, this flaw sealed my decision to switch to a single catalog.
+- Synchronizing Publish services become complicated.
+For my workflow, this flaw sealed my decision to switch to a single catalog.

-Since I switched to a single catalog solution my Lightoom experience has become very simple.
-After a photo shoot, I fire up Lightroom, create a new folder and import my images.
-Create a collection set of my favorite edited images then upload them to a publishing service such as SmugMug and Facebook.
+Since I switched to a single catalog solution, my Lightroom Classic experience has become effortless.
+After a photoshoot, I fire up Lightroom Classic, create a new folder and import my images.
+Create a collection set of my favorite edited images then upload them to places like SmugMug, Facebook and the Photofocus Community.

-To solve my modeling dilemma, I created two new folder, Adult Models and Children Models.
-I created sub folders with the names of the models under the appropriate folder.
-Now when I browse for a model in front of a client, age appropriate images are hidden.
+To solve my modeling dilemma, I created two new folders — adult models and children models.
+I created subfolders with the names of the models under the appropriate folder.
+Now when I browse for a model in front of a client, age-inappropriate images are hidden.

 Since switching to a single catalog solution, my workflow is fast and simple.